 The General Fund is the general operating fund of the School District which is utilized to account for all revenues and expenditures except those accounted for in another fund.
-For financial reporting purposes, the Athletic Fund, a separate accounting fund, is presented as part of the General Fund.
+For financial reporting purposes, the Athletic Fund and Grants Fund, separate accounting funds, are presented as part of the General Fund.